What is Unleashed Women?

 What does The Hunger Project do?

 The Hunger Project is a global, non-profit, strategic organisation committed to the sustainable end of world hunger.
-The organisation works in 24,000 communities, reaching 19 million people in Africa, South Asia and Latin America, developing effective bottom-up strategies with three critical elements that, when combined, empower people to make sustainable progress in overcoming hunger and poverty:
+The organisation works in 13,000 communities, reaching 16 million people (including 8 million people) in Africa, South Asia and Latin America, developing effective bottom-up strategies with three critical elements that, when combined, empower people to make sustainable progress in overcoming hunger and poverty:

 - Mobilising people at the grassroots level to build self-reliance